List of oldest documents: Writing

-14th century BCE
+14th century BC

-In 2010, a clay fragment bearing Akkadian cuneiform, comparable in size to that of an olive, was discovered by Israeli archaeologists during the excavation of a tower, the tower itself dating back to the 10th century BCE, in Jerusalem, that was determined to have originated in 14th century BCE.
+In 2010, a clay fragment bearing Akkadian cuneiform, comparable in size to that of an olive, was discovered by Israeli archaeologists during the excavation of a tower, the tower itself dating back to the 10th century BC, in Jerusalem, that was determined to have originated in 14th century BC.
 The document, nearly 3,400 years old at the time of its discovery, was older than any other ancient text discovered in Jerusalem by at least 600 years.
 Further examination revealed that the clay had originated in the Jerusalem area and that the scribe responsible was highly skilled.
 It is the only cuneiform text to have ever been discovered in the area.
-Previously, the oldest document found in Jerusalem was a tablet, found in the Shiloah water tunnel, dating back to 8th century BCE.
+Previously, the oldest document found in Jerusalem was a tablet, found in the Shiloah water tunnel, dating back to 8th century BC.

-The Wakoklon Heelel Thilen Salai Amailon Pukok Puya, shortly known as the Wakoklon, is one of the oldest scriptures (puyas) in Sanamahism, the Meetei religion of Ancient Kangleipak (Antique Manipur).
-It is verified that it was written in 1398 BC (3400 years ago) by the National Archives, New Delhi.
-The text is considered by the people and the Government of Manipur as the source of the Kanglei Eeyek (Meetei script).

-13th century BCE
+13th century BC

-Extant direct records from the Shang dynasty date from approximately 1250 BCE.
+Extant direct records from the Shang dynasty date from approximately 1250 BC.
 These records primarily consist of oracle bones and bronze inscriptions, and also include a small number of other writings on pottery, jade and other materials.

-4th century BCE
+4th century BC

-The oldest of the Dead Sea Scrolls are thought to date from this period, although some may be as recent as the 1st century CE.
+The oldest of the Dead Sea Scrolls are thought to date from this period, although some may be as recent as the 1st century AD.
 They are written almost entirely in Hebrew, Aramaic, and Greek.
 About 30% of the Hebrew Bible is accounted for in these ancient scrolls and fragments, as well as a vast library of other historical, apocalyptic, legal, and devotional texts.

 The oldest bamboo slips date from this period, including the Tsinghua Bamboo Slips and Changtaiguan Bamboo Slips.

-2nd century BCE
+2nd century BC

 The Nash Papyrus, a collection of four papyrus fragments written in Hebrew, was found in 1898, and was, prior to the discovery of the Dead Sea Scrolls, the oldest known example of the written Hebrew language.
 The fragments contain parts of the Ten Commandments and the Shema Yisrael.
 The documents were acquired in Egypt, by W. L. Nash, and are believed to have originated in Faiyum, though it is possible they originated elsewhere.

 The map found at Fangmatan Tomb 5 is the earliest extant paper (not papyrus, parchment, bamboo slips, etc.) document.

-1st century BCE
+1st century BC

 Gandhāran Buddhist texts are the oldest known manuscripts originating in South Asia.
 They are written on birch bark or palm leaves, in the Gandhari language, and are housed in various collections around the world.

-1st century CE
+1st century AD

 Gabriel's Revelation is a stone tablet, written in ink.